In Microsoft Excel, changing the evaluated range on the fly requires a bit of work, but it's definitely possible thanks to the Offset() function.

 TechRepublic member Jeff has an interesting and challenging Microsoft Excel problem: He wants to apply a conditional count to the last seven rows of a data set that updates daily--that means the solution has to be dynamic.
 Right now, he can apply the conditional count, but he has to update the formula every day, which is tedious..
 I'll show you the solution I suggested for Jeff: Use an OFFSET() function to accommodate the changing data range.

-I'm using Office 365 desktop on a Windows 10 64-bit system, but this solution will work in older versions and in the browser.
+I'm using Microsoft Excel in Office 365 desktop on a Windows 10 64-bit system, but this solution will work in older versions and in the browser.
 You can work with your own data or download the demonstration .xlsx file (the .xls format won't support this solution).

 LEARN MORE: Office 365 Consumer pricing and features